Open-EO/openeo.org/documentation/1.0/cookbook/README.md

 To look at text output formats we first need to "de-spatialize" our data.
 Or put another way: If we're interested in e.g. timeseries of various geometries, text output might be very interesting for us.

 To aggregate over certain geometries, we use the process `aggregate_spatial`.
-It takes valid GeoJSON as input, therefore we introduce two libraries to handle that data in Python and R (JSON is native to Javascript).
+It takes valid GeoJSON as input, therefore we introduce two libraries to handle that data in Python and R (JSON is native to JavaScript).

 <CodeSwitcher>
 <template v-slot:py>